ceph/ceph/doc/start/documenting-ceph.rst

    Do not fail to include the underscore after the final backtick.

-   The convention for linking to addresses external to the Ceph documentation and defining inline text is a convention that includes a space between the inline text and the less-than sign that precedes the external address.
+   To link to addresses that are external to the Ceph documentation, you have to include a space between the inline text and the angle bracket that precedes the external address.
 This is precisely the opposite of :ref:`the convention for inline text that links to a location inside the Ceph documentation<internal_link_with_inline_text>`.
+If this seems inconsistent and confusing to you, then you're right.
+It is inconsistent and confusing.

+See also ":ref:`External Hyperlink Example<start_external_hyperlink_example>`".

 Internal Links
 ~~~~~~~~~~~~~~

-To link to a section in the Ceph documentation, you must define a target link
+To link to a section that is in the Ceph documentation, you must (1) define a
-before the section and then link to that target from another location in the
+target link before the section and then (2) link to that target from another
-documentation.
-Here are the formulas for targets and links to those targets:
+location in the documentation.
+Here are the formulas for targets and links to
+those targets:

 Target::